Syntax Guide

 "key1": "value1,value2",

-// If a property value is an object, additional recursive flattening is performed to add properties
+// If the property value is an object, additional recursive flattening is performed to add properties

 "key1_0": "value1",